-All-metal design ensures excellent durability.
+All-metal design for excellent durability.
 Drag is both powerful and smooth.
-Very good gear ratio of 6.2-to-1.
+Very good gear ratio of 6.2 to 1.
 Design prevents any slippage in the line.
-Excellent price for the performance you receive.
+Excellent price for the performance.

-Potentially some binding in the line after several uses.
-Has a clunky feel when trying to cast long distances.
+Potentially some binding in line after several uses.
+Clunky feel when trying to cast long distances.

-Extremely durable, as the reel features a stainless steel design.
+Extremely durable, as the reel features stainless steel.
 Smooth drag performance.
 Works as good as it looks.
-Offers multiple use cases for fishing in different locations.
+Offers multiple-use cases for fishing in different locations.

 Limited friction on spool shaft, resulting in minimal vibration.
-You'll receive 26" per crank.
-Excellent 6.3-to-1 gear ratio.
-Works well in a variety of fishing situations, with different sizes of fish.
+You'll receive 26 inches per crank.
+Excellent 6.3 to 1 gear ratio.
+Works well in a variety of fishing situations with different sizes of fish.

-Some reels emit an odd noise as you're using them.
+Some reels make odd noise when in use.
 Works better for experienced fishers.

 The right reel is an essential part of a good day of fishing, and whether you fish for trout or marlin, you have an enormous amount of choice.

 But fishing reels can be complex devices, and making the right decision isn't easy.
 Do you go for the big name – the one the pros use?
 Or would a budget fishing reel serve you just as well, leaving you more money to spend on the rest of your gear?

 The shortlisted fishing reels were selected based on merit.
 Each offers a combination of performance and value that makes it the right choice for a particular angler.
 If you'd like to know more about the criteria we used to choose the best fishing reels, please read our shopping guide.